Members

 Disability Retirement

-If you become permanently incapacitated because of employment with an SBCERA employer, you may be eligible for a Disability Retirement.
+If you become permanently incapacitated while you are an active SBCERA member, you may be eligible for a Disability Retirement.
 Permanently incapacitated means you are physically or mentally incapacitated from performing the usual duties of your job.
-It can also be described as the substantial inability to perform your usual job duties, although, it is not necessary for you to be physically or mentally incapable for performing each and every duty or task that might arise within your job classification.

 Other Retirement Options & Considerations